w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - **Session information**
   - Each web session is identified by its own sessionId: All related data can be stored with a PUT request and returned with a GET request
 - **User profiles, preferences**
-  - Each user is uniquely identified (userId, username) and has her own preferences in terms of language, colors, timezone, products, etc.
+  - Each user is uniquely identified (userId, username) and has their own preferences in terms of language, colors, timezone, products, etc.
   - *data that fits well within an aggregate*
 - **Shopping cart, chat services**
-  - Each e-commerce websites associates a shopping cart to a user; it can be stored as *an aggregate identified by the user ID*
+  - Each e-commerce website associates a shopping cart to a user; it can be stored as *an aggregate identified by the user ID*

 # Key-Value: real use cases